jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

         if not (not first_input and second_input):
             return True
         if not first_input and second_input:
                 return False

-  the test is still green
+  still green

-* I remove the other if statements and write a simpler :ref:`conditional expression<conditional expressions>`
+* I remove the other statements and write a simpler :ref:`conditional expression<conditional expressions>`

   .. code-block:: python
     :lineno-start: 69